engagingnewsproject/enp-platform/wp-content/plugins/wp-optimize/readme.txt

 No, because both cache plugins would need to use the drop-in plugin `advanced-cache.php`.
 If you turn off caching on WP-Optimize Cache, you can use any other caching plugin and still use the other features of WP-Optimize.
 But we do recommend using our caching solution.

 = Is WP-Optimize caching compatible with Cloudflare? = Yes!
 No special cache configuration is needed.
-Page caching on the WP site (that done by WP-Optimize Cache) is independent of proxy cacheing (e.g. Cloudflare) – you can use both, or neither, and they will complement each other and not interfere. <br>Just one thing to note – Cloudflare will strip out the special HTML comment at the bottom of the source of a page that is helpful to confirm that page caching is working, so, don’t be confused by that – it’s absence doesn’t indicate the cache is not working.
+Page caching on the WP site (that done by WP-Optimize Cache) is independent of proxy caching (e.g. Cloudflare) – you can use both, or neither, and they will complement each other and not interfere. <br>Just one thing to note – Cloudflare will strip out the special HTML comment at the bottom of the source of a page that is helpful to confirm that page caching is working, so, don’t be confused by that – it’s absence doesn’t indicate the cache is not working.

 = Can I empty the cache automatically when performing a custom action? = Yes, you can trigger a cache purge action using WP-Optimize Cache public functions.
 If you want to clear the whole cache, use the function `wpo_cache_flush()`.
 If you want to clear the cache files for a specific page or post, use `WPO_Page_Cache::delete_single_post_cache($post_id);`.
 Those cache options are available after WP action `plugins_loaded`.